3 DAYS FROM $479

 The Cu Chi Tunnels were part of a vast underground network that enabled the Viet Cong to control a large rural area near Saigon.
 Began during the French/Vietnamese War (1946-1954), the tunnels were vital to the success of the Viet Cong military effort, and were used as a base of operations for the 1968 Tet offensive.
 The Cu Chi network ultimately included 75 miles of tunnels, with connections to other tunnel great networks that underlay much of the country.
 Parts of the Cu Chi Tunnels were several levels deep and included innumerable trap doors, specially constructed living areas, storage facilities, weapons factories, field hospitals, command centers, and kitchens.
 On this fascinating tour, learn about the tunnels and other aspects of the war and, if you choose, get a taste of subterranean life.
 While most of the tour takes place above ground, travelers also have the option of entering a 30-meter-long enlarged tunnel to experience what life was like underground.
 A lunch will be served on your way back to the city.

 Arrive on in Yangon, Burma's bustling cultural and economic capital.
 We'll enjoy three nights in a lush garden hotel overlooking Royal Lake in the heart of the city, the perfect base for exploring.
-Begin your exploration of this historic capital with a panoramic afternoon excursion that takes in the Sule Pagoda, City Hall, and the High Court.
 Dinner is at the hotel tonight.

-Yangon’s gilded Shwedagon Pagoda and an afternoon at leisure
+Yangon’s gilded Shwedagon Pagoda and a city tour

 After breakfast, we head out to see more of colonial-flavored Yangon.
-Unforgettable Moment: We'll stop at the city's dazzling centerpiece – the Shwedagon Pagoda, a soaring golden Buddhist stupa that soars above all, attesting to the close connection between the spiritual and the everyday.
+Unforgettable Moment: We'll stop at the city's dazzling centerpiece — the Shwedagon Pagoda, a soaring golden Buddhist stupa that soars above all, attesting to the close connection between the spiritual and the everyday — followed by a panoramic city tour.
 We stop at the waterfront area; the colonial-style Scott Market brimming with antiques, jewelry and handicrafts; and the National Museum of art, history and culture.
 After lunch at a local restaurant, the afternoon is free.
 Enjoy the evening at leisure with dinner on your own.

 Yangon on your own, or take an optional day trip to Bago